Easy Pepper Soup

 Catfish Pepper Soup; the best way ever.

 Every memorable meal usually starts with a moment.
 In my case, it started on a quiet afternoon when the weather felt unusually cold.
-Although the day had been long, I still craved something warm, spicy, and comforting.
+Although the day had been long, I still craved something warm, spicy, and comforting just like our oven-grilled fish recipe.

 As a result, my mind immediately wandered to catfish pepper soup that rich Nigerian delicacy known for its bold spices and healing warmth.
 Interestingly, I remembered watching my elders prepare pepper soup while growing up.